nasa/ow_simulator/ow_lander/README.md

 the arm, below we show two means to invoke these services

 ### Calling Arm Operations using RQT Service Caller
+When OceanWATERS sim is launched by default it starts an instance of **rqt_gui** that has the _Service Caller_ plugin enabled.
+You can use the service caller interface to invoke the different arm services that are exposed by the simulation.
-To run these services manually, find the 'rqt' window and select the Service Caller tab.
-Then, from the drop down menu, select the service you want (`/arm/dig_circular` or `/arm/publish_trajectory`), configure the service arguments, then press the **Call** button to invoke the service as show below:
+Find the **rqt_gui** window then select the _Service Caller_ tab.
+Using the drop down menu, select the service that you want to invoke (for example`/arm/dig_circular` or `/arm/guarded_move`), configure the service arguments, as shown below:
 <p align="center"><img src="./misc/service_caller.png" width="40%" ></p>

+Finally, press the `Call` button to invoke the service as configured.

 ### Calling Arm Operations using ROS Command Line Interface
 * Stow